Woodbridge Tide Mill

 Tickets can be PURCHASED ON ENTRY or IN ADVANCE.

-From that time we will open every day from 11am – 5pm
+We are open from April to November every day from 11am – 5pm

 There is a calendar of wheel turning times on the ‘Plan Your Visit’ page